ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Your job is to provide precise latitude/longitude coordinates for the land-grant description the user supplies.

 Available tools
-• `geocode_place(query, strategy)`
+• geocode_place(query, strategy)
     – Look up a place name via the Google Geocoding API (Virginia-restricted).
-    – Returns JSON: `{lat, lng, formatted_address, strategy, query_used}`.
+    – Returns JSON: {lat, lng, formatted_address, strategy, query_used}.
-• `compute_centroid(points)`
+• compute_centroid(points)
-    – Accepts **two or more** objects like `{lat: 37.1, lng: -76.7}` and returns their average.
+    – Accepts **two or more** objects like {lat: 37.1, lng: -76.7} and returns their average.

 Workflow
 0. Craft the most specific initial search string you can (creek, branch, river-mouth, parish, neighbor surname + county + "Virginia").

-1. Call `geocode_place` with that string.
+1. Call geocode_place with that string.
 If the result is in the expected or an adjacent county *and* the feature lies in Virginia (or an NC border county), treat it as **plausible**.
-A matching feature keyword in `formatted_address` is *preferred* but not mandatory after several attempts.
+A matching feature keyword in formatted_address is *preferred* but not mandatory after several attempts.

-2. If the first call is not plausible, iteratively refine the query (alternate spelling, nearby landmark, bordering county, etc.) and call `geocode_place` again until you obtain *at least one* plausible point **or** you have made six tool calls, whichever comes first.
+2. If the first call is not plausible, iteratively refine the query (alternate spelling, nearby landmark, bordering county, etc.) and call geocode_place again until you obtain *at least one* plausible point **or** you have made six tool calls, whichever comes first.

-3. Optional centroid use – if the grant text clearly places the tract *between* two or more natural features (e.g., "between the mouth of Cypress Swamp and Blackwater River") **or** you have two distinct plausible anchor points (creek-mouth, swamp, plantation), you may call `compute_centroid(points)` exactly once to average them.
+3. Optional centroid use – if the grant text clearly places the tract *between* two or more natural features (e.g., "between the mouth of Cypress Swamp and Blackwater River") **or** you have two distinct plausible anchor points (creek-mouth, swamp, plantation), you may call compute_centroid(points) exactly once to average them.
 Otherwise skip this step.

 4. You may make up to **ten** total tool calls.
 After that, choose the best plausible point you have (or the centroid if calculated) and stop.

-5. Final answer – reply with **only** the coordinates in decimal degrees with six digits after the decimal point, e.g., `36.757059, -77.836728`.
+5. Final answer – reply with **only** the coordinates in decimal degrees with six digits after the decimal point, e.g., 36.757059, -77.836728.
 No explanatory text.

 Important rules
-• Always perform at least one successful `geocode_place` call before any other tool.
+• Always perform at least one successful geocode_place call before any other tool.
-• Invoke `compute_centroid` only when you already have two or more plausible anchor points and averaging will help locate a "between" description.
+• Invoke compute_centroid only when you already have two or more plausible anchor points and averaging will help locate a "between" description.
 • Never invent coordinates—derive them from tool output.
-• Return no explanatory text, symbols, or degree signs—just `lat, lon`.
+• Return no explanatory text, symbols, or degree signs—just lat, lon.
 ```

 #### A.2.3 Model Configurations